-The TPS54JA20 device offers remote sense function through FB and VSNS- pins.
+The TPS54JB20 device offers remote sense function through FB and VSNS - pins.
 Remote sense function compensates a potential voltage drop on the PCB traces thus helps maintain V{OUT} tolerance under steady state operation and load transient event.
-Connecting the FB voltage divider resistors to the remote location allows sensing the output voltage at a remote location.
-The connections from the FB voltage divider resistors to the remote location allows is a pair of PCB traces with at least 12-mil trace width, and should implement Kelvin sensing across a high bypass capacitor of 0.1- μ F or higher.
-The ground connection of the remote sensing signal must be connected to VSNS- pin.
-The V{OUT} connection of the remote sensing signal must be connected to the feedback resistor divider with the lower feedback resistor, R{FB_LS}, terminated at VSNS- pin.
+Connecting the FB voltage divider resistors to the remote location allows sensing to the output voltage at a remote location.
+The connections from the FB voltage divider resistors to the remote location allows sensing across a high bypass capacitor of 0.1 μ F or higher.
+The ground connection of the remote sensing signal must be connected to the VSNS - pin.
+The V{OUT} connection of the remote sensing signal must be connected to the VSNS - pin.
+The V{OUT} connection of the remote at VSNS - pin.
 To maintain stable output voltage and minimize the ripple, the pair of remote sensing lines should stay away from any noise sources such as inductor and SW nodes, or high frequency clock lines.
-And it is recommended to shield the pair of remote sensing lines with ground planes above and below.
+It is recommended to shield the pair of remote sensing lines with ground planes above and below.

 Single-ended Vo sensing is often used for local sensing.
-For this configuration, connect the higher FB resistor, $R{FB{-}HS}$, to a high-frequency local bypass capacitor of 0.1- μ F or higher, and short VSNS- to AGND.
+For this configuration, connect the higher FB resistor, $R{FB HS}$, to a high-frequency local bypass capacitor of 0.1 μ F or higher, and short VSNS - to AGND.

-The recommended VSNS- operating range (refer to AGND pin) is -50-mV to +50-mV.
+The recommended VSNS - operating range (refer to AGND pin) is - 50 mV to +50 mV.

-7.3.4 Internal Fixed Soft-Start and External Adjustable Soft-start
+7.3.4 Internal Fixed Soft Start and External Adjustable Soft Start

-TPS54JA20 implements a circuit to allow both internal fixed soft-start and external adjustable soft-start.
-The internal soft-start time is typically 1.5-ms. The soft-start time can be increased by adding a soft-start (SS) capacitor between SS/REFIN and VSNS- pins.
+The TPS54JB20 implements a circuit to allow both internal fixed soft start and external adjustable soft start.
+The internal soft-start time is typically 1.5 ms. The soft-start time can be increased by adding a soft-start (SS) capacitor between the SS/REFIN and VSNS- pins.
 The total SS capacitor value can be determined by Equation 2.
 The device follows the longer SS ramp among the internal SS time and the SS time determined by the external SS capacitors.
-The recommended maximum SS capacitor is 1- μ F. A minimum 1-nF SS capacitor is required.
+The recommended maximum SS capacitor is 1 μ F. A minimum 1-nF SS capacitor is required.

-The device doesn't require a capacitor from SS/REFIN pin to AGND, thus it is not recommenced to place a capacitor from SS/REFIN pin to AGND.
-If both $C{SS/REFIN}$ -to-VSNS- and $C{SS/REFIN}$ -to-AGND capacitors exist, place $C{SS/REFIN}$ -to-VSNS- more closely with shortest trace back to VSNS- pin.
+The device does not require a capacitor from SS/REFIN pin to AGND, thus it is not recommenced to place a capacitor from the SS/REFIN pin to AGND.
+If both $C{SS/REFIN}$ -to-VSNS - and $C{SS/REFIN}$ -to-AGND capacitors exist, place $C{SS/REFIN}$ -to-VSNS - more closely with shortest trace back to VSNS - pin.